Caralluma stalagmifera

 The Caralluma stalagmifera, also known as the Dark Purple Caralluma, is a perennial succulent that showcases the exotic beauty of Southern India’s flora.
 Renowned for its striking dark purple flowers that transition to a unique brownish-green hue, this plant adds an element of intrigue to any succulent collection.
 Thriving in dry, rocky habitats, it is a testament to nature’s resilience and adaptability.
 Ideal for succulent enthusiasts and collectors, Caralluma stalagmifera offers an extraordinary visual and textural experience, making it a fascinating addition to diverse plant displays.

-We sell all Stapeliads as unrooted cuttings – a bunch of 3 stems each minimum 4 inches (10 cm).
+We sell all Stapeliads as unrooted cuttings – a bunch of 3 stems, each around 4 inches (10 cm) long.

 General Care for Stapeliads